ciao-project/ciao/testutil/ciao-down/README.md

 downloads the code for ciao's ui, ciao-webui.
 By default it will place the source in a local directory in $HOME/ciao-webui.
 However, if you are modifying the code of the webui it is convenient to have the code shared between your host machine and the ciao-down VM.
-This can be achieved using the --ui-path.
+This can be achieved using the --mount option.
 This option takes a path to the location on your host machine where the UI code is stored.
 This path gets mounted to the same location inside the VM, allowing you to modify the sources on your host and compile inside the VM.
 For example,

-ciao-down prepare --with-ui $HOME/src/ciao-webui
+ciao-down prepare --mount hostui,mapped,$HOME/src/ciao-webui

 will create a new ciao-down VM in which the $HOME/src/ciao-webui folder on your host will be mounted at $HOME/src/ciao-webui.
+It is important to use the 'mapped' 9p security model.
+If you use passthrough the mounted folder will not be writeable in the guest and you will not be able to build the web-ui.

-Note that if the directory passed to --with-ui option already contains a git repo, ciao-down will perform no action other than to mount the directory in the guest VM.
+Note that if the directory passed to --mount option already contains a git repo, ciao-down will perform no action other than to mount the directory in the guest VM.
 It will not try to clone the repo or update it.
 It assumes that the directory already contains the webui code.